mnielsen/notes-on-writing/notes_on_writing.md

 Selection*.  *Biology is Technology*.
 Failing that, the title describes the problem to be addressed: *The Trouble With Physics*.
 *Reinventing Discovery*.

+**Adjective-noun title forms:** A common form for the big idea in big-idea books.  _The Selfish Gene_.  *Free Culture* (free has a double meaning as a verb here).  *The Long Tail*.  *Collective Intelligence*.  *Global Brain*.
+Hey, this can be turned into a fun mad libs game!
+I'll now generate two lists, drawn from the books on the bookcase immediately beside me.
+A few of these words aren't usually used as adjectives or nouns, but they are in the books titles I'm quoting, so I'll run with it.
+I've taken the first twenty adjectives, and the last twenty nouns (i.e., they're being drawn from different books on my shelf):

+> selfish, free, long, collective, global, public, parallel,
+> distributed, critical, digital, big, open source, fab, economic,
+> wiki, lifelong, information, administrative, artificial, formal

+> principle, wikinomics, 2.0, surplus, smog, genius, optimist, mobs,
+> bubble, intelligence, manifesto, culture, innovation, chronicles,
+> crunchers, tail, University, brain, science, cyborg

+These lists suggest many amusing or stimulating titles.
+Some I'd certainly consider reading.
+Here are a few that tickled me: _The Selfish Brain_.  _Administrative Genius_.  _The Lifelong Optimist_. _The Free Cyborg_.  _The Distributed University_.
+And they suggest derivatives as well: _The Information Deficit_.  _A Manifesto for Ignorance_.
+And so on.
+Not bad for ten minutes work.

+A cynic might say that all this proves is that our public intellectual life is a narrow game.
+I think that's wrong (though _The Narrow Game_ is a good title, hmm...)
+Instead, I think the message is optimistic: it really is easy to generate fascinating ideas and questions!

 ## Opening sentences